 The introduction Foundation degree will equip you with a combination of technical skills, academic knowledge and transferable skills required by industry.
 This Foundation degree has been designed for students wanting to develop their skills further in the exciting growth area of TV, Film and Theatre.
 Good IT skills are desirable.

-48 UCAS Tariff points or equivalent (PPP) (please see the UCAS tariff calculator on the left-hand side of this webpage to work out your tariff point amount)
+Standard Entry: 48 UCAS Tariff points or equivalent (PPP).
+Please see the UCAS tariff calculator on the left-hand side of this webpage to work out your tariff point amount.

 Non-standard entry: Applicants who have relevant skills and experience but who do not hold the standard minimum entry requirements will be considered.
 Applicants will be required to demonstrate the necessary skills and experience to enter the course through their personal statement.